 - Lentils & beans

-If you’re interested in clean protein powders, I have researched this product category thoroughly and shared my results in Top 8 Protein Powders Without Artificial Sweeteners.
+If you’re interested in clean protein powders, I have researched this product category thoroughly and shared my results in my article, Protein Powders Without Artificial Sweeteners.

 I use protein powder daily simply because I can’t get my daily protein requirement of protein from regular food anymore.